Harry24k/adversarial-attacks-pytorch/README.md

  <img src="https://img.shields.io/pypi/dm/torchattacks?color=red"/>
  </a>
 </p>
-**[Torchattacks](https://adversarial-attacks-pytorch.readthedocs.io/en/latest/index.html) is a PyTorch library that provides adversarial attacks to generate adversarial examples.**
+<strong>[Torchattacks](https://adversarial-attacks-pytorch.readthedocs.io/en/latest/index.html) is a PyTorch library that provides adversarial attacks to generate adversarial examples.</strong>
 It contains *PyTorch-like* interface and functions that make it easier for PyTorch users to implement adversarial attacks.